processing/p5.js-website/technical_overview.md

 ## File Organization

-The website code is divided into a few main folders.
+The website code is divided into a few main folders:

 - `src/content/` this is where almost all content authoring happens in the repo.
 These files contain the content that is used to generate the website.
 - `src/components/` holds UI elements that are rendered on different pages of the website.
 Things like basic buttons, as well as more specialized things like the top navigation menus are here.